Yedidia-Bakuradze/dotNet5785_1854_6688/README.md

 These enhancements improve the overall functionality and user experience of the platform, making it more versatile and user-friendly.

+## 6th Stage: Post-Presentation Layer Enhancements

+### Background

+In this stage, we made several enhancements and improvements to the Presentation Layer (PL) and added new features to the platform.

+### Implementation Details

+**Volunteer Features**:

+- **Access to Calls**: Volunteers can now take calls, finish them, or cancel them directly from the UI.
+- **Settings and History**: Volunteers can view and modify their settings, and see their history of calls.

+**Admin Features**:

+- **Manage Entities**: Admins can add new calls, delete assignments, and manage every other entity in the system.

+**New Features**:

+- **Email Notifications**: Implemented an email sender using SMTP protocol to notify relevant volunteers when a new call is available nearby.
+- **Google Maps Integration**: Added a feature to display the distance between the volunteer and the call location using Google Maps.
+The user can choose between air, walking, and driving distances, providing a visual perspective of the calls relative to the volunteer's location.

+### Troubleshooting

+When running the program, you might encounter issues related to the WebView2 NuGet package.
+If you experience any problems, try uninstalling and then reinstalling the WebView2 package from the NuGet package manager.
+This should resolve any issues related to the WebView2 component.

+These enhancements improve the overall functionality and user experience of the platform, making it more versatile and user-friendly.

 ## Features

 - **Local Database Management**: Allows the user to add new entity records to the local database stored in a simple list structure.